 INBS’s ex-auditors KPMG given final deadline for inquiry statement

-‘I do not want to hear any more excuses’, says inquiry panel member
+‘I do not want to hear any more excuses,’ solicitor of KPMG partners told

 Irish Nationwide Building Society.
 KPMG had been INBS’s external auditor for three decades.